j-jamshidi/AmpMap/README.md

 # Amplicon Analysis Pipeline for Oxford Nanopore Sequencing

 This repository contains a bioinformatics pipeline designed for analyzing barcoded amplicon sequences generated from Oxford Nanopore Technology (ONT) data.
-The pipeline is capable of performing quality control, variant calling, and haplotype phasing, specifically tailored for scenarios involving one or two genetic variants of interest.
+The pipeline is capable of performing quality control, variant calling, and haplotype phasing, specifically tailored for two main purposes:
+1. Single-variant localization and quality control.
+2. Two-variant phasing to determine whether the variants are on the same chromosome (*cis*) or different chromosomes (*trans*).

 ## Table of Contents
 - [Introduction](#introduction)